jepusto/clubSandwich/cran-comments.md

 ## recheck results

-We checked 21 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 23 reverse dependencies, comparing R CMD check results across CRAN and dev versions of clubSandwich.

- * We saw 0 new problems
+ * We saw no changes between old and new version
- * We failed to check 0 packages